 - First days air support

 - Henderson Field, Cactus Air Force and Operations

 - Battle of the Eastern Solomons and aftermath

 - Battle of the Santa Cruz Islands

 - Conclusion – Thinking on carrier operations as driven by the Guadalcanal Campaign

 Exploration of the Guadalcanal Campaign has provided insight into the career of a distant relative – VADM William Morris Beakley.
 When I joined the Navy through NROTC, my Dad related that we had a distant relative who had been a naval officer in WW II but that was all he knew.
 Several years later, while at Pt Mugu, my boss LCDR Patterson asked if I were related to the admiral and shared a couple of items.
 Then when I joined VA-56 on the USS Midway, I saw Captain Beakley’s name on the listing of commanding officers on a brass plate on the quarterdeck.
 Remember this was well before “Google Search.”

-With this effort I found multiple references to his time as the airwing commander on the USS Wasp and was finally able to fill in some blanks on his career.
+I found multiple references to his time as the wing commander on the USS Wasp and was finally able to fill in some blanks on his career.
 He had previously been CO of VF-5 flying F-4F Wildcats.
-Shown in the picture above, he had just directed and controlled all carrier air strikes on Tulagi, Gavutu, and Tanambogo and would receive a Navy Cross.
+Shown in the picture here, he had just directed and controlled all carrier air strikes on Tulagi, Gavutu, and Tanambogo and would receive a Navy Cross.
 When the Wasp was torpedoed he had to swim for his life.

 He went on to serve on the staff of Admiral Nimitz, was the eighth commanding officer of USS Midway (still a straight deck), serve as Commander Seventh Fleet, and on the staff of the Joint Chiefs of Staff where under President Kennedy he was instrumental in the stand-up of the Navy SEAL program.